Sammy Byrd: Early life

+Professional career

 Baseball career

 After playing sandlot baseball in Birmingham, Byrd signed with the Birmingham Barons of the Class A Southern Association in 1926.
 The Barons optioned him to the Jonesboro Buffaloes of the Class D Tri-State League before the start of the season.
 He had a .348 batting average with three home runs in 59 games for Jonesboro.
 The league folded during the season, and he finished the season with the Alexandria Reds of the Class D Cotton States League, where he batted .238 with one home run in 25 games.
 He played for the Knoxville Smokies of the Class B South Atlantic League in 1927, where he batted .331 with 15 home runs in 140 games.
 During the 1927 season, the New York Yankees purchased Byrd's contract.
 In 1928, the Yankees optioned Byrd to the Albany Senators of the Class A Eastern League, and he batted .371 with 18 home runs in 130 games.

 Byrd made his Major League Baseball debut with the Yankees on May 11, 1929, as a pinch hitter and defensive replacement for Earle Combs.
 When Babe Ruth fell ill in June, Byrd started for the Yankees in his place from June 2 to 18.
 He batted .312 with five home runs in 202 plate appearances across 62 games for the Yankees in 1929.
 In 1930, Byrd batted .284 with six home runs in 254 plate appearances across 92 games.
 He batted .270 with three home runs in 281 plate appearances across 115 games in 1931.

 Byrd got a big opportunity to be the starting center fielder for the Yankees in 1932, as Combs went to the bench.
 Using a 34 oz baseball bat, in place of the 37 oz bats he usually used, helped him to match his home run total for all of 1931 before April 1932 ended.
 By May, Byrd was experiencing sinus problems and Combs had retaken the starting center fielding job.
 Aside from a 15 game stretch in September, Byrd spent the rest of the 1932 season backing up the starting outfield of Ruth, Combs, and Ben Chapman.
 He finished the 1932 season with a .297 average and eight home runs in 243 plate appearances across 105 games.
 Byrd made one appearance in the 1932 World Series as a defensive replacement for Ruth in the bottom of the ninth inning of Game 4.
 In 1933, Byrd batted .280 with two home runs in 122 plate appearances in 85 games.
 In 1934, he batted .246 with three home runs in 218 plate appearances across 106 games.
 Byrd led American League outfielders with a .988 fielding percentage in 1934, committing two errors in 160 chances.